MagalixTechnologies/templates/stable/elasticsearch/README.md

  }
 ```

-This configuration is being saved during the app creation in the Magalix commands using echo command.

-The parameters above are bein passed using the env-vars in Magalix console
+The parameters above are being passed using the env-vars in Magalix console

 ### Configuration